Average 2 hour flight

 Explore the quaint villages and atmospheric forests on a holiday in Majorca, where you'll also find the rugged coves of Cala D'or.
 If you fancy letting your hair down on your Balearics holiday, head to the island's entertaining Magaluf resort and enjoy the lively bars.
 Or, visit Palma, which is ideal for couples or friends looking for a chic city break.

 And then there's Ibiza getaways, the favourite Balearic island amongst partygoers.
 In the summer months San Antonio and Playa d'en Bossa are two the best places in the world to party with their bustling beach bars and iconic nightclubs, including Pacha, Amnesia and Privilege.
 But in addition to the nightlife, Ibiza has dozens of beautiful beaches, so why not grab a fruity cocktail or cold beer and relax in style?
 If you fancy a break from the beach, explore the markets and fantastic shops in Ibiza Town before rewarding yourself with a refreshing glass of sangria!
 There's also a fascinating UNESCO World Heritage Site in Ibiza, including the fortifications of Ibiza City.

 The 'sister island' to Ibiza, Formentera has stunning beaches and crystal-clear waters.
 There are many historical sites to see, or you can get active on the beach with host of watersports activities.
 If you're keen to venture further, all of the attractions of Ibiza are only half an hour away by boat.

 Book a fabulous holiday to the Balearics with Hays Travel and we'll help you to plan something incredible!
-We have over 40 years of experience in booking holidays to Spain and the Balearic Islands, and we've also been voted the UK's Best High Street Travel Agent - so you're in safe and expert hands.
+We have over 40 years of experience in booking holidays to Spain, the Balearic Islands and Canary Islands, like holidays to Lanzarote.
+We've also been voted the UK's Best High Street Travel Agent - so you're in safe and expert hands.